Everything the Apple Watch can do without an iPhone

 There are two kinds of Apple Watch apps: iPhone-based and stand-alone.
 The former requires an iPhone to fully function, as the watch only contains the app's interface.
 If you load data in the app before leaving your iPhone behind, that data will remain cached, but you'll lose out on any notifications or live updates to complications.

 Stand-alone apps, however, can continue rocking long after you've left your iPhone at home.
-This includes third-party workout apps that use the heart sensor, games, and even internet-based apps—assuming you have access to a saved Wi-Fi hotspot.
+This includes third-party workout apps that use the heart sensor, games, and even internet-based apps—assuming you have access to a saved Wi-Fi hotspot or cellular data.

 What the Series 0, 1, 2, and 3 Apple Watch can't do